Constitution and By-Laws

 The Constitution may be amended by a two-step process.

-First: The amendment must have a two-thirds (2/3) majority of the voting members present at the Annual Membership Meeting or at a meeting called as provided by the By-Laws, on notice which shall set forth the proposed amendments.
+First: The amendment must have a two-thirds (2/3) majority of the voting members present at the Annual Membership Meeting or at a meeting called as provided by the By-Laws on notice which set forth the proposed amendments.

-Second: Any amendment passing the first step shall be put forth to the general membership.
+Second: Any amendment passing the first step shall be out forth to the general membership.
 A majority vote of the general membership voting by mail shall be required for this Constitution to be amended.
+This mailing shall take place no later than thirty (30) days after the vote of approval.

 All proposed amendments to this Constitution must be submitted in writing to the Secretary of the association no later than July 1st to be addressed at the Annual General Membership Meeting in October.